LeviathanAG/pwn.college_satwik/Cryptography/chall5.md

 `p and q are random primes with 1024 bits`.

+Im not able to think of a method where i can deduce any relationship between p and q

 I couldnt give enough time to this challenge since i was hardstuck on chall 4. will try again in a bit